 Video Killed the Radio Meeting

 A meeting is dead on arrival if the audio is crunchy, clipped, or in any way lagged.
-All of us have called in to virtual meetings where it may have been better to have miss the meeting altogether and wait for the minutes.
+All of us have joined virtual meetings where it may have been better to have miss the meeting altogether and wait for the minutes.
 When you’re engaged only via audio, you can’t know who is speaking, when is a good moment to interject, and if the audio quality isn’t crystal clear, there’s no lip-reading to help you out.

 Requiring attendees to activate their video alleviates these aural issues, in addition to keeping attendees focused and engaged.
 People who are on camera behave like it and are acutely aware of how well they are paying attention.
 Video also offers people multiple ways to show when they have something to add, and a good facilitator can watch for the hand signal.